GavinKemp69/dnd-notes/Session Notes/Session 22.md

 [[Peen Chiez]] is recovering, but requires [[Dragon Blood]] to fully heal.

 We head north towards where the strongest ley-line points, past the goblin fort and the kobold cave.
+We ended the session encountering two creatures basing their heads into an ancient, overgrown, clearly dormant, stone golem.